openstack-infra/nodepool/doc/source/configuration.rst

     Default ``/var/lib/jenkins/.ssh/id_rsa``

   ``config-drive`` (boolean)
     Whether config drive should be used for the image.
+Default ``True``

   ``meta`` (dict)
     Arbitrary key/value metadata to store for this server using the Nova